lucasparada20/sbrp_exact/README.md

 ## Building the code

-1. Clone the repository and add executable permission to a script that will call CMake:
+1. Clone the repository and add executable permission to a script that will call CMake for you:

 ```shell
 git clone https://github.com/lucasparada20/sbrp.git